NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/E-ARK/ie-representations/index.md

 ---
-title: Intellectual entities, representations and assets
+title: Intellectual entities and representations
 summary: This post discusses some key concepts related to information package scope and the eArchviving standards and specifications.
 draft: true
 date: 2024-09-23